CNP-CIIMAR/bioinformatics-utilities/README.md

 ## License

 All codes in this project is licensed under the MIT License.
-Leandro de Mattos Pereira built all the codes. contact: mattoslmp@gmail.com
+Leandro de Mattos Pereira built all the codes in this repository.

+contact: mattoslmp@gmail.com

 ## License